 Asthma is a long-term condition, meaning it stays with you even if you are not experiencing asthma symptoms.
 If you have been diagnosed with asthma, it is important to know how to recognize and treat an asthma attack early on.

-Dr. Preeti Parikh explains what happens during an asthma attack or flare up.
 During an asthma attack, your lungs become inflamed, causing the airways in your body to narrow.
-If this happens you may experience a tightness in your chest, have trouble breathing and begin coughing or wheezing.
-However, not all asthma attacks are life-threatening.
-Some asthma attacks result in milder symptoms that may not require professional medical attention.
-Work with your doctor to establish an emergency care plan that lays out what you should do in the case of an asthma attack.
+If this happens, you may experience a tightness in your chest, have trouble breathing, and begin coughing or wheezing.

-If your asthma attack symptoms improve, it is helpful to try and identify potential triggers of the asthma attack.
+If your asthma attack symptoms improve, consider potential triggers of the asthma attack.
 Remove yourself from the trigger if necessary and continue to assess your symptoms until they have completely disappeared.
-If you are not responding to your medication after 4-6 hours of treatment, talk to your doctor or seek medical care.
-It is essential to create an asthma action plan with your doctor so you are prepared to treat your asthma attacks.
+Here are the common asthma triggers you should try to avoid.